nstoker/fantastic-enigma/README.md

-# fantastic-enigma
+# Fantastic Enigma

-A test bed for rails api issues
+A testbed for creating a rails api only application, and coming to terms with RSpec.